Access to researched-based information and education

-Lease Comparisons Slideshow (.pdf)
+Lease Comparisons Slideshow (PDF)

-Lease Comparisons Spreadsheet (.xlsx)
+Lease Comparisons Spreadsheet (XLSX)

-Cover Crop Selection Tool (Microsoft Excel file .xlsx)
+Cover Crop Selection Tool (XLSX)

-Cover Crop Seed Cost Calculator (Microsoft Excel file .xlsx)
+Cover Crop Seed Cost Calculator (XLSX)

 Farm Recordkeeping Tools

-Whitney Wiegel, MU Extension Agricultural Business Specialist, has developed a couple of basic spreadsheet-based recordkeeping tools that farmers can use to track their income and expenses.
+Whitney Wiegel, MU Extension agricultural business specialist, has developed a couple of basic spreadsheet-based recordkeeping tools that farmers can use to track their income and expenses.
 "Farm Record Book Version 2.4" is designed for traditional row-crop & livestock farmers while "Farm Record Book Veggie Version 2.1" is designed for specialty crop & small livestock producers.
 Basic instructions for using each tool are included in each file.

-Farm Record Book 2.4 (.xlsx)
+Farm Record Book 2.4 (XLSX)

-Farm Record Book Veggie 2.1 (.xlsx)
+Farm Record Book Veggie 2.1 (XLSX)